 What Are the Most Important Metrics for a Website?

-How do you know whether your website meets your sales and marketing goals?
+How do you know whether your website meets your sales and digital marketing goals?
 Here are some things to consider when assessing the success of one’s business website:

 - Number of Goal Completions